 - The "Extra Credit" videos are made of of these from episodes of The Most Popular Girls in School.

-- A few of the downloadable "Quotes of the Week" on the mainpage at Homestar Runner were flubbed lines from the various cartoons, often with the VA corpsing.
+- A few of the downloadable "Quotes of the Week" on the main page at Homestar Runner were flubbed lines from the various cartoons, sometimes involving Matt corpsing.

 - The creators of Red vs. Blue created scripted outtakes and line readings as special episodes, including a character in white armor as a director giving suggestions to the actors.